MuhammadHussain06/ai-inference-overhead-harness/README.md

 `RATE` is requests per `TIME_UNIT` — set it to roughly the throughput the closed-loop cell achieved at that VUS level, not the VUS count itself. `PRE_ALLOCATED_VUS`/`MAX_VUS` must be generous enough to sustain `RATE` if response times climb; k6 logs a `dropped_iterations` warning if it runs out of headroom, which itself is diagnostic (it means the server can't sustain that arrival rate — a real finding, not a script bug).
 This script is standalone and manual by design — it is not invoked by `run-suite.sh` and does not replace the main suite.

 Output filenames must start with `openloop` (e.g. `openloop_28_rate32.json`) — `analyze-results.py` detects any such files in `--results-dir`, and if present, adds `table7_openloop_validity_check` and `figure7_openloop_validity_check` comparing open-loop P95/P99 against the closed-loop scan at VUS 32/64 for the same tier.
 If no `openloop_*` files are present, this step is skipped silently and the rest of the analysis is unaffected.

+### Troubleshooting

+- **`permission denied` writing to `/results/*.json` from inside the k6 container.** The `grafana/k6` image runs as a non-root user internally, so a host `results/` directory owned by your user with default permissions can block its writes on a bind mount.
+Fix with `chmod -R 777 results/` before running.
+- **`Conflict.
+The container name "/..." is already in use`** on `docker compose up`.
+Leftover stopped containers from an earlier interrupted run are holding a name. `docker ps -a`, then `docker rm` the stale container(s), then retry.
+- **`pip install -r analysis/requirements.txt` fails building from source.** Usually means no prebuilt wheel exists for your Python version at these floors — this is more likely on very new or very old CPython.
+Upgrading pip first (`pip install --upgrade pip`) often surfaces a compatible wheel; if it still falls back to a source build and fails, installing without version constraints (`pip install pandas numpy matplotlib scipy tabulate statsmodels`) is a safe fallback — the analysis phase isn't sensitive to exact versions of these.
+- **Docker/Compose issues in general** (daemon unreachable, `docker compose` vs `docker-compose`, WSL2-specific PATH quirks) are environment setup, not something this project can account for — consult Docker's own docs for your OS if `docker info` itself isn't working before troubleshooting anything here.

 ---